Official statistics

 The student characteristics data dashboards complement other OfS data publications that include student outcomes and population data, many of which support our regulation of student outcomes through registration condition B3.

 The student characteristics data release includes the broadest set of student characteristics, as well as some characteristics at a more disaggregated level.
-The range of student characteristics covered in the student characteristics data dashboards include a number which are not currently included in the access and participation data dashboard, including, sexual orientation, household residual income and care experience.
+The characteristics covered in the student characteristics data dashboards include a number which are not included in the access and participation data dashboard, including, sexual orientation, household residual income and care experience.

 The populations used in the student characteristics dashboards match those in our dashboards used for regulation as follows: